 How Do I Claim the EITC?

-To claim the EITC, simply calculate the amount you are qualified to take and enter it on line 64A of your Form 1040.
-You can use any of the 1040 forms (1040, 1040A, or 1040EZ) to claim the EITC.
-If you have any qualifying children, you also need to complete Schedule EIC.
+To claim the EITC, calculate the amount you’re qualified to take and enter it on line 27 of Form 1040.
+If you have any qualifying children, you must also complete Schedule EIC.

 State EITC Programs

 If you think you qualified in previous years but didn’t take the EITC, you have three years from the date you filed your original tax return to amend it using Form 1040X.